Bounds on Multipartite Nonlocality via Reduction to Biased Nonlocality: Proof of Theorem

 This completes the proof of Lemma~\ref{lm2}. \end{proofof}

-As an example, we visualize the optimal classical strategy in Table~\ref{tab1} for $n=15$ players with grouping $(10,5),$~i.e.,~$k=5$.
+As an example, we visualize the optimal classical strategy in the table in Figure~\ref{tab1} for $n=15$ players with grouping $(10,5),$~i.e.,~$k=5$.
 Table~\ref{tab3} lists the optimal quantum protocols for $n \in \{4, \ldots ,10 \}$ with $k=2$,~i.e.,~$(n-2,2)$.
 Optimality follows from the provided matching dual solution.
 This completes our proof of Theorem~\ref{mthm2}.

 We note that already for $n=10$ with $k=2$, quantum advantage disappears.
 For each $n$, we would like to determine a bound in terms $k$ and $t$ where the quantum advantage disappears.
 Unfortunately, we are unable to provide a closed form solution.
 Table~\ref{tab2} provides the exact value $n_k$ where $k=2i$ and $1 \leq i \leq 12$, such that the optimal quantum value is strictly higher than the optimal classical value for all $n < n_k$.
 For odd value of $k$, the optimal quantum value $V^*_Q$ converges to the optimal classical value $V^*_C$ asymptotically in terms of $n$.
 We formalize this notion via Conjecture~\ref{lm3} which argues that for a grouping $(n-k,k)$ with fixed $k$, the quantum advantage disappears for a large enough $n$.